Henry Lloyd Snape

-Henry Lloyd Snape (20 April 1861 – 2 March 1933) was a professor of chemistry at the University College of Wales, Aberystwyth.
+Henry Lloyd Snape (20 April 1861 – 2 March 1933) was a professor of chemistry, notably at the University College of Wales, Aberystwyth.
 He was an influential teacher and his students included F. D. Chattaway and W. H. Lewis.

-He wrote a textbook of inorganic chemistry.
+Early life and education

 Snape was born in Liverpool, the son of Lancashire alderman Thomas Snape (1835-1912).
+He had Welsh ancestry on his mother's side.

-He was educated at Liverpool Institute followed by the School of Medicine where he studied chemistry under Campbell Brown between 1876 and 1879.
+Snape was educated at Liverpool Institute followed by the School of Medicine where he studied chemistry under Campbell Brown between 1876 and 1879.
 He then worked at John Hutchinson and Company of Widnes and later worked as a demonstrator under Campbell Brown.
-He received a BSc in 1883 from London University and then went to Germany, studying under A. W. Hofmann in Berlin and the Victor Meyer in Göttingen.
-He received a PhD in 1886 with a thesis titled Ueber die Einwirkung von Phenylcyanat auf einige Alkohole und Phenole.
+He received a BSc in 1883 from London University and then went to Germany, studying under A. W. Hofmann in Berlin and Victor Meyer in Göttingen.
+He received a PhD in 1886 with a thesis titled Ueber die Einwirkung von Phenylcyanat auf einige Alkohole und Phenole (On the Effect of Phenyl Cyanate on Some Alcohols and Phenols).

+Career

 He became a lecturer in chemistry at Manchester Technical School after returning to England and in 1888 he moved to Aberystwyth as chair of chemistry at the University College of Wales to replace Professor Thomas Samuel Humpidge.
-He helped establish the chemistry syllabus of the University of Wales when it was established.
+He helped create the chemistry syllabus of the University of Wales when it was established.
 He also worked as county chemical analyst for Cardiganshire.
 He published several research papers on the aromatic cyanates, carbamates and on magnesium nitride as a reagent.
 As a teacher he favoured a theoretical approach rather than practical or experimental aspects.
 One student was Thomas Jones who stated that: